Climate

 Ocean Biogeochemistry Virtual Institute (OBVI)

-In partnership with the Schmidt Ocean Institute (SOI), the Ocean Biogeochemistry Virtual Institute (OBVI) aims to support transformational research that addresses grand challenges in ocean science in order to accelerate and improve society’s response to climate change.
-OBVI seeks to tackle some of the most challenging biogeochemical data and modeling problems across systems and scales by developing novel approaches for ocean data collection, integration, and synthesis.
+OBVI aims to refine controls on ocean carbon cycling and ecosystem resilience by advancing our understanding of both regional and global ocean biogeochemistry and developing integrated observations, models, and platforms.
+In partnership with the Schmidt Ocean Institute, OBVI seeks to tackle some of the most challenging biogeochemical data and modeling problems across systems and scales by developing robust approaches for ocean data collection, integration, and interpretation.

 The Virtual Institute for the Carbon Cycle (VICC)